Y0Coss/docs-fork/pages/network/load_balancer/create_route/guide.en-gb.md

 For more information on this call, please read the [Edit routes](#edit-routes){.internal} section at the bottom of this guide.

-### Route configuration.
+### Route configuration

-With these basic principles around the action and rules available, and the order in which routes are evaluated, these routes can be edited the same way as the farms can.
+With these basic principles around the available actions and rules, and the order in which routes are evaluated, these routes can be edited the same way as the farms can.
 When you create a route, you can attach rules to it.
 The possible values for rules and actions are defined by the API calls.

 For more information on these calls, please read the [Edit routes](#edit-routes){.internal} section at the bottom of this guide.